Advanced pin-and-lug cipher machine

 BC-52 Simulator for Windows

-Dirk Rijmenants in Belgium has once again created a very realistic
+Crypto researcher Dirk Rijmenants in Belgium has created a very realistic

-simulation of the BC-52 that runs under Windows.
-The BC-52 is
+simulation of the BC-52 that runs on the Windows™ operating system.

 and customize the machine in various ways.
 Full instructions are included